-The Risk Assumption and Risk Management Committee is a standing committee established by the Board of Directors with the purpose to support its decision making activity.
+The Risk Exposure and Risk Management Committee is a standing committee established by the Board of Directors with the purpose to support its decision making activity.
 The Committee is responsible - among others - for giving preliminary opinion on the group level Risk Strategy and monitoring its implementation.
-In 2022 the Committee held - beside written votes - seven meetings.
+In 2023 the Committee held - beside written votes - seven meetings.

-Credit and Limit Committee (CLC) is a standing committee, which meets at least on weekly basis (107 times in 2022).
-Its main function is to approve the proposals of the Bank Group Risk Strategy, the main lending regulations and the annual Lending Policy to the Board of Directors of OTP Bank.
+Credit and Limit Committee (CLC) is a standing committee, which meets at least on weekly basis (102 times in 2023).
+Its main function is to approve the proposals of the main lending regulations and the annual Lending Policy to the Board of Directors of OTP Bank.
 The CLC - in its decision-making power - decides on approval of individual risk assumptions and provides as required proposal to the Board of Directors.

 The Group Impairment Committee is a standing committee set up by the Board of Directors.
 The scope of the Committee's competence includes the adoption of decisions at group level about issues concerning the collective valuation methodology used for provisioning under IFRS 9.
-In 2022 the Committee held - beside written votes - three meetings.
+In 2023 the Committee held - beside written votes - four meetings.

 The Work-out Committee (WOC) is a standing committee, which is responsible for decision-making on OTP Bank's (corporate and retail) exposures under special management; as well as exercising of the right of consent in relation to the special handling of exposures exceeding the agreed limit with respect to foreign subsidiaries, OTP Faktoring Zrt. and its subsidiaries, and Merkantil Bank Zrt.
-In addition to this WOC is entitled to act as an NPL committee which incorporates the right of the pre-approval of the NPL strategy and the connecting implementation plan, and their yearly revision; furthermore proposing incentives for the implementation of the NPL strategy.
-The Committee held - beside written votes - 59 meetings in 2022.
+In addition to this WOC is entitled to act as an NPL committee which incorporates the right of the pre-approval of the NPL strategy and the connecting implementation plan, and their yearly revision; furthermore, proposing incentives for the implementation of the NPL strategy.
+The Committee held - beside written votes - 50 meetings in 2023.

 Asset-Liability Committee (ALCO) is a standing committee established by the Board of Directors, which makes decisions on separately non-regulated affairs relating to OTP Bank's highest-level asset-liability management.
 The Committee's competence includes - among others - issues related to bank-level market risk management, liquidity and liquid asset portfolio management, and capital management.
-In 2022 the Committee had 60 meetings, of which 25 were conducted by written form.
+In 2023 the Committee had 22 meetings, and conducted 35 voting processes.

 The Group Operational Risk Management Committee (OPRISK Committee) is a standing committee meeting quarterly.
 It monitors the changes in the operational risk exposure, the operational risk management activity and the business continuity planning.
-It also makes sure that both the risk management practises and reporting channels required by the management and prescribed by the law work adequately.
+It also makes sure that both the risk management practices and reporting channels required by the management and prescribed by the law work adequately.
 In addition to this, the analysis and evaluation of large individual losses place great importance in order to manage operational risk proactively.

 Set up by the Board of Directors, the Anti-Money Laundering Committee is a standing committee which, in the event of specific money laundering risks, adopts decisions about the possibility to maintain the concerned business relationship, or to approve its establishment.
-In 2022 the Committee conducted two voting processes.
+In 2023 the Committee had three meetings and conducted one voting process.

 The ESG Committee is a standing committee set up by the Board of Directors.
 Its task is to formulate the ESG strategy, plans and policies and support the Bank's governing bodies in performing their ESG duties.
-In 2022 the Committee held five meetings.
+In 2023 the Committee held four meetings and conducted one voting process.

-The top management bodies get frequent information about risks from the Risk Assumption and Risk Management Committee as well as through proposals, regular reports made by competent Divisions.
+The top management bodies get regular information about risks from the Risk Exposure and Risk Management Committee as well as through proposals, regular reports made by competent divisions.